Taylor M. Brown

 Catering Assistant IIIUnder the direct supervision of a Banquet Manager work with a team providing customer service and a variety of tasks for UCLA Catering including independent preparation, gather, transport and set-up of catered items for scheduled events on and off campus, service of full service meals to clients, and maintenance and sanitation of vehicles, kitchen, and equipment.
 Other duties as assigned.Qualifications: Ability to interact in a team based environment.
 Skill in interacting effectively with guests team members and supervisors/managers in a high volume public contact setting using positive body language, direct eye contact, active listening, problem solving techniques

-Taylor M. Brown Skills
+Taylor M. Brown education

-Frequently Asked Questions about Taylor M. Brown
+Frequently asked questions about Taylor M. Brown

 What company does Taylor M. Brown work for?

-Taylor M. Brown works for Ucla
+Taylor M. Brown works for UCLA.

 What is Taylor M. Brown's email address?